Līga Miljone

 Līga Miljone (born March 20, 1997) is a Latvian ice hockey player.
-Miljone has been a member of Latvian national team since 2013 and has participated in eight IIHF Women's World Championships at the Division IA, IB, and IIA levels.
-Liga Miljone has played three seasons (2018-2021) with Maine Black Bears in the Hockey East conference of the NCAA Division I. Prior to her college ice hockey career, Miljone played five seasons in the Swedish Women's Hockey League (SDHL), spending two seasons with Modo Hockey Dam (2013–2015) and three seasons with Leksands IF Dam (2015–2018).
+Miljone has been a member of Latvian national team since 2013 and has participated in ten IIHF Women's World Championships at the Division IA, IB, and IIA levels.

+Miljone has played three seasons (2018–2021) with Maine Black Bears in the Hockey East conference of the NCAA Division I. Prior to her college ice hockey career, Miljone played five seasons in the Swedish Women's Hockey League (SDHL), spending two seasons with MODO Hockey (2013–2015) and three seasons with Leksands IF (2015–2018).

+During 2022–23 season Miljone played with CH Jaca in the Spanish Liga Nacional de Hockey Hielo Femenino (LNHHF).

+Miljone has played two seasons (2023-2025) with Villach Lady Hawks in the Austrian Dameneishockey-Bundesliga (DEBL) and Slovenian Women's Hockey League (IntHL).

 Miljone and her mother, Inese Geca-Miljone, made history as the first mother-daughter duo to play in the same IIHF World Women's Championship, first appearing together at the 2013 Division IA tournament, and again in 2014 and 2016.
 At the 2017 IIHF Women's World Championship they represented Latvia as player and coach.